2026 Winter Olympics torch relay: Stops in Italy

-The flame is scheduled to arrive at Rome's Quirinal Palace on 4 December 2025.
-The relay through the country will start two days later from the Stadio dei Marmi and travel through several regions including Tuscany before visiting the islands of Sardinia and Sicily and then returning to the mainland.
+The flame arrived at Rome's Quirinal Palace on 4 December 2025, with the relay through the country starting two days later from the Stadio dei Marmi.
+It travelled through several regions including Tuscany before visiting the islands of Sardinia and Sicily and then returning to the mainland.
 The route plans to visit all 20 regions of Italy and 110 provinces before ending at San Siro for the opening ceremony of the Games.